front-end-intermediate/5-express/readme.md

 Earlier we installed [Mongoose](https://mongoosejs.com), a schema builder for MongoDB, using npm.
 It is easier to use than the standard [MongoClient](https://expressjs.com/en/guide/database-integration.html#mongodb).

-Mongoose is not a database, just a tool to work with it.
+Mongoose is not a database, just a tool to work with it, sometimes called a ORM or Object Relational Mapper, software designed to translate between the data representations used internally by databases and those used in programming.

 First, import mongoose in server.js: